MikyStar/BackEnd-WASABI/README.md

 4. Run docker-compose build
 5. Run docker-compose up

-# API
+# API Documentation

-Just add /api-docs to the URL of your docker-machine
+Just add /api-docs to the URL of your docker-machine and you'll find the documentation

 # What I've learnt